 Knowledge Experience Wisdom

 A positive birth experience starts with knowing your options and being empowered by knowledge.
-René Johnson has been a steady source of this empowerment for over 30 years to thousands of families in the Baton Rouge area.
+René Johnson has been a steady source of this empowerment for over 30 years to families in the Baton Rouge area.
+Rene’ and Jayme work in partnership to help families create their best births.

 The word "doula" comes from the ancient Greek meaning "a woman who serves".
 Today’s definition has expanded to include “a trained and experienced professional who provides continuous physical, emotional and informational support to the mother before, during and just after birth; or who provides emotional and practical support during the postpartum period (DONA International).”